 The second jury found him guilty within five minutes, cheering themselves for a job done well.
 Richardson was sentenced to four years in San Quentin.

-Richardson’s family remained here while he was in prison, living at the small house at 125 W 8th St. that still stands.
+Richardson’s family remained here while he was in prison, living at 125 W 8th St. [UPDATE: It’s not the small house now at that address.]
 The 1915 city directory revealed he joined them and was again working as a teacher (yikes!) somewhere not mentioned.
 The last trace of him is in the 1920 census, where he was listed as a janitor at the Western Union office in Seattle.

 PROFESSOR RICHARDSON FACES SERIOUS CHARGE